cjscrimmy/polymorphism_composition_quiz/polymorphism_composition_quiz_with_my_answers.md

           Person person = new Lawyer();

 3. What can we use to implement polymorphism in Java?
+A. We can use inheritance to implement polymorphism in Java.
+We can create an abstract parent class and child classes that extend from the parent class and inherit the parent's properties.

 4. How many 'forms' can an object take when using polymorphism?